harshsrigh/openlane_sky130nm_vsdworkshop/README.md

 ### Process for Adding Custom Cell

-Now to include a custom inverter cell into a openLANE flow, one needs to do cell characterisation using either GUNA or any closed source tools.
-This custom cell characterisation will provides liberty files that need to be included in the config.tcl of the project as shown below.(For this workshop these liberty files were provided by the vsd team)
+Now to include a custom inverter cell into a openLANE flow, one needs to do cell characterization using either GUNA or any closed source tools.
+This custom cell characterization will provides liberty files that need to be included in the config.tcl of the project as shown below.(For this workshop these liberty files were provided by the vsd team)
 ![](./images/new_config.PNG)

 #### Next Step is to prepare the design with new config.tcl